Path-conditioned training: a principled way to rescale ReLU neural networks: Architecture Statistics: Number of Parameters, Hidden Units, and Paths

 \section{Architecture Statistics: Number of Parameters, Hidden Units, and Paths}

-This section reports detailed architectural statistics for several standard convolutional neural network (CNN) models commonly used in computer vision.
-For each architecture, we consider the following three quantities:
+This section reports detailed architectural statistics for the neural networks used in our experiments.
+All networks take a CIFAR-10 image as input, i.e.\ a tensor of shape $3 \times 32 \times 32$.
+For each architecture, we report:

-\begin{itemize} \item \textbf{Parameters}: the total number of trainable parameters (weights and biases) in the network. \item \textbf{Hidden Units}: the total number of hidden channels across all convolutional layers, serving as the convolutional analogue of hidden neurons in fully connected networks. \item \textbf{Number of Paths}: the total number of distinct computational paths from the input to the output induced by the network architecture. \end{itemize}
+\begin{itemize} \item \textbf{Parameters:} the total number of trainable parameters (weights and biases). \item \textbf{Hidden Units:} the total number of hidden channels across all convolutional layers (the convolutional analogue of hidden neurons in fully connected networks), or simply the total number of hidden neurons for MLPs.
+The final classification layer is excluded. \item \textbf{Number of Paths:} the total number of distinct computational paths from input pixels to output logits induced by the architecture. \end{itemize}

-The number of hidden units is computed by summing the output dimensionality (i.e., the number of channels) of each convolutional layer, excluding the final classification layer.

-To compute the number of paths, we rely on the path-norm formalism introduced by \citet{gonon2023path}.
-Let $\Pi$ denote the set of all paths in the network, and let $\Phi(\theta)$ denote the vector of path products associated with parameters $\theta$.
-The path-1 norm is defined as
+To compute the number of paths, we rely on the path-norm formalism of~\citet{gonon2023path}.
+Let $\pathset$ denote the set of all paths and let $\Phi_\path(\theta)$ denote the product of parameters along path $\path$.
+The path-1 norm is